On the benefits of defining vicinal distributions in latent space: Introduction

+One of the popular choices to create the vicinal distribution is Mixup.
+Mixup Training (MT) \citep{mixup} has emerged as a popular technique to train models for better generalisation in the last couple of years.
+Recent works have also shown that the idea of Mixup and Mixup training can be leveraged during inference \citep{mixup-inf} and in many existing techniques like data augmentation \citep{augmix}, adversarial training \citep{IAT}, etc. to improve the robustness of models to various input perturbations \citep{szegedy2013intriguing,adv-exmp-survey} and corruptions \citep{augmix}.
+Another variant of Mixup, known as as Manifold Mixup \citep{manifold-mixup} encourages neural networks to predict less confidently on interpolations of hidden representations by leveraging semantic interpolations as an additional training signal.
+As a result, neural networks trained with Manifold Mixup learn class representations with fewer directions of variance.
+Other efforts on Mixup \citep{mixup-calibration} have shown that Mixup-trained networks are significantly better calibrated and less prone to over-confident predictions on out-of-distribution than the ones trained in the regular fashion.

-In this work, we take another step in this direction and propose a sampling technique called \textit{VarMixup (Variational Mixup)} to sample better Mixup images during training and inference to induce adversarial robustness.
-In particular, we hypothesize that the latent unfolded manifold underlying the data (through a generative model, a Varaitional Autoencoder in our case) is linear by construction, and hence more suitable for the linear interpolations used in Mixup.
-Importantly, we show that this choice of the distribution for Mixup plays an important role towards adversarial robustness (Section \ref{sec_methodology}).
-Our experiments on 4 standard datasets- CIFAR-10, CIFAR-100, SVHN, Tiny-Imagenet shows that VarMixup when combined with Mixup training and inference, beats state-of the art adversarial training techniques (like PGD \cite{at@madry} and IAT \cite{IAT}) under oblivious attacks without training model adversarially.
-We conduct several other studies to examine the proposed method, and obtain promising results across all these experiments.
+Although still in its early phase, the above efforts \citep{mixup,manifold-mixup,mixup-inf, mixup-calibration} also indicate a trend to view Mixup from perspectives of robustness and calibration.
+In this work, we take another step in this direction and propose a new vicinal distribution/sampling technique called \textit{VarMixup (Variational Mixup)} to sample better Mixup images during training to induce robustness as well as improve predictive uncertainty of models while preserving the clean data performance to extent possible.
+In particular, we hypothesize that the latent unfolded manifold underlying the data (through a generative model, a Variational Autoencoder in our case) is linear by construction (manifolds unfold the locally linear structure of a high-dimensional data space), and hence more suitable for the defining vicinal distributions involving linear interpolations, such as Mixup.
+Importantly, we show that this choice of the distribution for Mixup plays an important role towards robustness and predictive uncertainty (Section \ref{sec_methodology}).
+We note herein that our downstream task is image classification and the VAE used in our approach is an auxiliary tool rather than being the model to be trained in the first place.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose a new sampling technique called \textit{VarMixup (Variational Mixup)} to sample better Mixup images during training by using the latent manifold learned by generative models.
+Our experiments on 3 standard datasets- CIFAR-10, CIFAR-100 and Tiny-ImageNet show that VarMixup significantly boosts the robustness to out-of-distribution shifts as well calibration of neural networks as compared to regular mixup or manifold-mixup training.